Grant-Weaver-31/Grant-Weaver-31/README.md

 ### Hi there 👋 My name is Grant Weaver and I'm a data analyst who enjoys telling a compelling story with data.

-You can see my different projects in the data analytics field while using Python, R, Excel, Tableau and SQL.
-However most of the repos that I will post on here will be Python, R and SQL.
+You can see my different projects in the data analytics field while using Python, R and SQL.
 Feel free to look at my different repos to see what kind of projects I've completed.

 I love to use data anlytics to analyze men's professional singles tennis. :tennis: